ontologyportal/sumonlp/src/metaphor_handling/README.md

         Used to compute the maximum allowable residual metaphors for a candidate to be considered acceptable.

-## Terminal output:
+## Terminal Output

 The terminal first outputs the sentence being translated, followed by a stream of symbols.
-If no symbols follow, this simply means that no metaphors were detected in the original sentence, so the sentence bypasses the metaphor translator completely (the output is identical to the input).
+If no symbols follow, this means no metaphors were detected in the original sentence, so the sentence bypasses the metaphor translator completely (the output is identical to the input).

-Otherwise each symbol, for a single candidate translation, holistically represents both sentence similarity and metaphor re-detection results.
+Otherwise, each symbol (for a single candidate translation) holistically represents both sentence similarity and metaphor re-detection results.
 The keys for each symbol are below:

     ✔   Residual metaphors less than max. allowed (good), but does not meet sentence similarity criteria (bad)
     •   Sentence similarity passes (good), but residual metaphors greater than max. allowed (bad) .
 Residual metaphors greater than max. allowed (bad), and does not meet sentence similarity criteria (bad) ★   Both sentence similarity and metaphor redetection criteria pass (good, triggers early stopping)

-The symbols are seperated by batch with a space, as in the example below:
+The symbols are separated by batch with a space, as in the example below:

     ••.•.• ••...★

 This example shows that two batches were produced, and since early stopping was triggered (at least one ★ candidate was generated), a third batch was not necessary.

-The second example below shows three batches of 6 candidates each, where early stopping was not activated.
+The second example below shows three batches of 6 candidates each, where early stopping was not activated:

     ...... .✔.✔.. ...✔.✔